great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_example_cases_for_an_expectation.md

 Example cases in Great Expectations serve a dual purpose:
-* They help the users of the Expectation understand its logic by providing examples of input data that the Expectation will evaluate;
+* First, they help the users of the Expectation understand its logic by providing examples of input data that the Expectation will evaluate.
-* And provide test cases that the Great Expectations testing framework can execute automatically.
+* Second, they provide test cases that the Great Expectations testing framework can execute automatically.

 If you decide to contribute your Expectation, its entry in the [Expectations Gallery](https://greatexpectations.io/expectations/) will render these examples.